OutrunBuild/Gitbook-Doc/outstake/glossary.md

 ### **UPT = Universal Principal Token**

-Upon obtaining community governance approval, staking native yield tokens allows the minting of UPT.
-Unlike PT, UPT can be minted by staking multiple types of native yield tokens backed by the same native asset, such as different LSTs and LRTs of ETH.
-These tokens can share the same UPT.

-To ensure security, the right to mint UPT requires approval through community governance.
-Additionally, Outrun will collaborate with the community to establish monitoring mechanisms to mitigate potential risks.
+The Universal Principal Token (UPT) is an omnichain universal principal token supported by the LayerZero protocol.
+Unlike the situation where there is one Principal Token (PT) corresponding to each native yield token, UPT can be directly converted from PT.
+Each type of UPT can be converted from multiple PTs supported by the same native asset.
+For example, PT-Stone, PT-stETH, and PT-BETH can be converted into UETH.
+UPT manages which PT tokens can be converted into itself through a whitelist.

 ### **YT = Yield Token**